- Chapter 2 Perspectives of Value – Subjective Value

 - Mark Carney references British sterling and not Canadian dollars, I think if you read between he lines, his examples are very British, perhaps he is not serious about the Liberal Party of Canada.

-- Carney doesn’t have a serious view on healthcare workers instead he’s making an abstract point over and over again, that what we value more and what we price are disjoint “money is a poor proxy for value.”
+- Carney doesn’t have a serious view on healthcare workers instead he’s making an abstract point over and over again, that what we value more and what we price are disjointed: ie “money is a poor proxy for value.”
+But put Carney in the role of a hospital administrator managing a budget and suddenly…nurses are paid reasonably.

 - Carney mentions Carl Sunstein, whose work in the Obama White House included an effort to measure whether a law makes people’s lives better…um, cost-benefit analysis is important, I wonder if Sunstein is Carney’s friend here?
 Again, we could summarize this entire section as money is a poor proxy for value.